Frequently Asked Questions

 What Happens Next?

-When you get in touch, you can choose to book either a free 50-minute phone or video call, whichever feels most comfortable for you.
+When you get in touch, you can choose to book either a free 50-minute telephone or video call, whichever feels most comfortable for you.

 If you'd like to go ahead and book this free initial appointment, I’ll send over my counselling agreement and privacy policy beforehand.
 These documents explain how I work and how your information is handled.
 You’re not committing to anything by receiving them, and we can talk through any questions you might have during this initial appointment.